With this article I would like to describe a data model we utilize in 1C Enterprise and explain why.

 The key benefit of our approach is that the platform so to say “knows a lot” about objects and “can do a lot to them.”
 With this knowledge and ability at hand, the system automatically engages dozens of mechanisms that work with objects both directly or indirectly.
 As soon as developers pick an object type and describe the object, the system can instantly use this information to initiate plenty of valuable tools and mechanisms.
 The idea behind it is that we define general semantics on the level of an object type and then specify a particular object semantics by means of metadata via properties and designated models describing various aspects.

-These are some mechanisms used by the platform.
+These are some mechanisms you can find within the platform.

-- Storage of data in structures and automatic transformation of structures in case of data model change.
+- Keeping of data as structures and automatic transformation of these structures on data model change.

-Standard data processing procedures, like automated numbering for documents, calculation of totals and balance per specific date and time for registers, and so on.
+- Utilization of standard data processing procedures, like automated numbering for documents, calculation of register totals and balance as of specific date and time, and so on.

-Role-based access control.
-As the system knows the object designation, it can determine applicable rights and permissions.
+- Role-based access control.
+As the system knows each object’s designation, it can assign applicable rights and permissions.

-Visualization (interface).
-Again, as the system knows objects’ rights and designation, it automatically creates menu items to access corresponding object types, forms to view and edit them, as well as commands to allow interaction.
+- Visualization (interface).
+Again, as the system knows each object’s rights and designation, it automatically creates menu items to access required object types, as well as forms to view and edit them and commands to allow interaction.

-Data exchange.
-The platform, relying on data semantics, asynchronously distributes modified data between both single vendor applications (distributed infobase nodes) and multivendor ones (based either on 1C:Enterprise or other technologies).
+- Data exchange.
+The platform uses data semantics to asynchronously distribute modified data between both single vendor applications (distributed infobase nodes) and multivendor ones (built either on 1C:Enterprise or other technologies).

-Object and transaction locks.
-To properly set up an interlock system, you need to know both how data is to be used and how it relates to other pieces of data.
+- Object and transaction locks.
+To properly set up an interlock system, you need to know how data is to be used and how it relates to other pieces of data.

 These are just some platform mechanisms relying on applied objects.

-To some extent, the approach based on applied object types is equal to an aspect-oriented one.
+To some extent, the approach resting on applied object types is equal to an aspect-oriented one.
 All features listed above are predefined aspects described as applied object types.
-But applied object types are not simply templates.
-Instead, they are more like parameterized templates, where parameters are defined with metadata.
+But applied object types are not simple templates.
+Instead, they are more like parameterized ones, where parameters are defined with metadata.
 By selecting values in properties, developers adjust a template, thus defining how an object will act within specified conditions.
 Here is an example.
 To have the system automatically assign and control document numbers for a specific period (year, quarter, or month), you need to set up a document numbering period.

 Applied object types contain data on the semantics of both entities and their interrelations.
 An excellent illustration is a standard connection between documents and registers determining how events are presented within an accounting model.
-With this connection established, the system will immediately create a relation between a document and relevant records in the register.
-At that, the records will remain in the system as long as the document exists.
+With this connection established, the system immediately creates a relationship between a document and relevant records in the register.
+At that, the records remain in the system as long as the document exists.

 Also, I believe it is good to mention some useful subject-related aspects.

 For instance, you can enable hierarchy mode in catalogs with a single flag.
-At that, the system will support hierarchy catalogs everywhere, including user interface, reports, and object model.
+It will allow support for hierarchy catalogs everywhere, including user interface, reports, and object model.

-Enabling “Hierarchy Catalog” in catalog properties will allow hierarchy catalogs everywhere, including user interface, reports, and object model.
+Enabling “Hierarchical catalog” in catalog properties allows hierarchy catalogs everywhere, including user interface, reports, and object model.

-In Accumulation Registers the most important feature is an automatic save of calculated results and ready-to-use virtual tables to evaluate results broken by periods.
+In Accumulation registers, the most important feature is an automatic saving of calculated results and ready-to-use virtual tables to evaluate results per specific period.

-To put it simple, applied object types contain a majority of universal (standard) mechanisms that can be used to implement business logic in end-user applications.
+To put it simply, applied object types contain a majority of universal (standard) mechanisms that can be used to implement business logic in end-user applications.

-Developers need “Catalog” type to create goods, employees, currencies, client’s catalogs, and “Document” type to create purchase orders, invoices, sales orders.
+Developers need catalog type to create goods, employees, currencies, and client catalogs.
+They use document type to create purchase orders, invoices, and sales orders.

-So why do we think this approach is good methodology-wise?
+So why do we think this approach is right methodology-wise?
 All developers share a common set of concepts that help them better understand the nature of applications and simplify communication between each other.
-Even being new to a 1C:Enterprise project developers can immediately see familiar elements and quickly identify the role of objects within the system.
+Even being new to a 1C:Enterprise project developers can immediately see familiar elements and quickly identify the role of objects within a system.
 Here is a good example.
 Registers used within an application clearly describe what the application is built for.
-With applications based on tables and classes, it is much more challenging to get the idea simply by looking at such structures.
+With applications based on tables and classes, it is much more challenging to get the idea by simply looking at such structures.

 But more important is that such an approach pulls together the language of developers and business people (or analysts).
 The importance of a language that both parties can equally understand is well described in Domain-Driven Design: Tackling Complexity in the Heart of Software by Eric Evans.
 Applied object types are easy to understand for non-developers, making it easy for analysts, customers, and developers to discuss project functionality.
 It is pretty common to have business persons or analysts with no experience in software development but capable of describing the task with 1C:Enterprise applied object types.

 What else to say?
 Such an approach stipulates the ongoing evolution of the system.
-We add new mechanisms to the platform, and they are immediately ready to interact with existing objects (with no or minimum efforts on behalf of developers).
-Some time ago we introduced data changes history (or versioning) functionality.
-And data semantics stored in the system is sufficient to enable data changes history for a particular object.
-Should developers wish to keep an object history, a single flag is enough for the system to take care of everything from storing of changes to visualization of such changes in various reports.
-A bit earlier we had introduced standard REST interface (per OData standard), and all applications immediately received ready-to-use REST interface without any effort on behalf of developers.
+We add new mechanisms to the platform.
+They are immediately ready to interact with existing objects (with no or minimum efforts on behalf of developers).
+Some time ago, we introduced data changes history (or versioning) functionality.
+As our system relies on data semantics concept, developers can simply enable history of changes for a specific object by flagging the option, and the system takes care of everything, starting with storing of changes to visualization of such changes in various reports.
+When we had introduced the standard REST interface (per OData standard) sometime before, all applications immediately received a ready-to-use REST interface without any effort on behalf of developers.

 It looks tempting on the one hand.
 Seems to be a good solution for cases where subjects do not ideally fit into predefined applied object types.
-How much easier it would be with developers.
+How much easier it would be with developers!
 We could say, “Here is your simple table.
 Do whatever you think fit.”
 But on the other hand, this will leave our standard mechanisms clueless.
-How will they pick a proper way to process data with no information of data semantics?
-Though, to some extent, you can work with it even now.
-Technically, we do this with external sources.
-But in this case, we stay limited to simple tables that contain no information on the subject.
-The system can process them, but some functionality will be lost.
+How do they pick a proper way to process data with no data semantics included?
+Though, to some extent, you can do it like this even now.
+Technically, we apply it to external sources.
+But in this case, we stay limited to simple tables that contain no information on a subject.
+The system can process them, but some functionality is lost.

-Thus, for now, our decision is to avoid simple tables in order to retain the platform integrity and remain capable of adding new functionality based on data semantics.
+Thus, for now, our decision is to avoid simple tables to retain the platform integrity and remain capable of adding new functionality requiring data semantics.
 If existing features are insufficient to meet our needs, we will first seek to improve applied object types.
-Naturally, this is not a final decision, and we might get back to this discussion in the foreseeable future.
+Naturally, this is not a final decision, and we might reconsider it in the foreseeable future.

-To crown it all, it is worth saying that applied object types are the foundation for platform features and the high level of abstraction our developers enjoy so much.
+To crown it all, it is worth saying that applied object types are the foundation for platform features and the cause of the high level of abstraction that developers enjoy so much.
 This is precisely what makes 1C:Enterprise so different from other development environments, and this is one of the major keys to quick and unified software development.